 - Every lender handles mortgage approvals differently.
 The steps and words involved change from lender to lender.
 Many lenders use prequalification and preapproval interchangeably although they’ve meant fundamentally different things traditionally.

-- No matter what type of mortgage approval you get, it's not a guarantee that you’ll close the loan.
+- Neither is a guarantee that you’ll close the loan.
 Prequalification or preapproval is a way for a lender to help you and a seller estimate what you can afford.
-After you find a house and make an offer, the home will still need to be appraised by a third party and inspected for potential repairs before you can close the loan and buy the home.
+After you find a house and make an offer, the home will still need to be appraised by a third party and inspected for potential repairs before you can close on the loan and buy the home.

 What’s A Mortgage Prequalification?

 It’s common for a prequalification to rely on self-reported information, instead of verifying by pulling your credit report or reviewing financial documents.
-This means being prequalified for a mortgage typically leaves you with a ballpark estimate.
+This means being prequalified for a mortgage typically leaves you with a ballpark estimate rather than a firm number.
 It also means it’s less reliable than a preapproval, which usually involves your lender checking your credit score and reviewing bank statements and other documents.

 This means a preapproval is a stronger sign of what you can afford and adds more credibility to your offer than a prequalification.
 This will also allow you to show sellers a preapproval letter to demonstrate that your financial information has been verified and you can afford a mortgage.
 However, check with your lender to be sure.

-With a Prequalified Approval, we’ll pull your credit and ask you some questions about your income and assets.
-Then, we’ll estimate what you can afford.
-By checking your credit score, our Prequalified Approval can be more accurate than a standard prequalification that doesn’t involve this step.
+With prequalification, lenders pull your credit and ask you some questions about your income and assets.
+Then, they’ll estimate what you can afford.
+By checking your credit score, the prequalification can be more accurate than a standard prequalification that doesn’t involve this step.

-If you’re eligible for a mortgage, we’ll issue you a Prequalified Approval Letter.
+If you’re eligible for a mortgage, your lender will issue you a prequalification letter.

-After you’ve been Prequalified Approved, you can level up to a Verified Approval.
-1 You’ll speak to a Home Loan Expert and provide some documentation so we can verify your income and assets.
+After you’ve been prequalified for a mortgage, you can then pursue a mortgage preapproval.
+You’ll want to speak to a home loan expert and provide some documentation so they can verify your income and assets.

-Because we’re verifying your income and assets along with your credit history, a Verified Approval is a more accurate estimate of what you can afford.
-It also carries more weight with a real estate agent and the seller, because they’ll know we verified that you can afford the home you wish to buy.
+Because your lender is verifying your income and assets along with your credit history, a mortgage preapproval is a more accurate estimate of what you can afford.
+It also carries more weight with a real estate agent and the seller, because they’ll know your lender verified that you can afford the home you wish to buy.

-Once you get Verified Approval, we’ll give you a Verified Approval Letter.
+Once you get approved, your lender will issue you an approval letter.
 You can show this to your real estate agent and the sellers as proof that you can obtain a large enough mortgage to purchase the home.

-Remember, both Prequalified Approval and Verified Approval℠ are estimates to help guide your home search.
+Remember, both prequalifications and preapprovals are estimates to help guide your home search.
 After you make an offer on a house, your full mortgage approval will depend on the home being appraised by a third party and passing any required inspections.

 The Bottom Line